 - the type of work you do will no longer be carried out at your place of work

 - fewer employees are needed to do the particular type of work that you do

 If your employer wants to reduce your hours, this might be covered by reason 3 – fewer employees are needed to do your type of work.

 Your employer should still follow a fair redundancy process – there is more information on this on our redundancy page.
 For example, your employer should not be reducing your hours for a discriminatory reason.
 This page also include information on the payment you should receive after being made redundant.

 You could try to negotiate a more acceptable change with your employer, for example, that gives you enough hours or a suitable shift pattern.
 You could also suggest a trial period to your employer, to see how well your proposed arrangement works.
 There is more information on our page on the law when your employer asks you to change your hours.

-If you want to preserve your hours and avoid redundancy, flexible furlough may be a good solution.
 As part of a redundancy process, your employer should consider ‘suitable alternatives’.
-If your employer does not have enough money to pay you for full-time work, then part-time furlough may be a ‘suitable alternative’ that your employer should consider instead of forcing you to go part-time.
-For more information on flexible furlough, see our page on FAQs on the furlough scheme.
+If your employer does not have enough money to pay you for full-time work, your employer may suggest that you take on a part-time role instead.

 If your workplace has a collective agreement, they may be able to agree to a change on your behalf.
 You should seek legal advice if this is the case.